ALL YOU NEED TO KNOW To travel to Tambopata

 Tambopata is the home of the Ese Eja People, an indigenous nation that has lived in the rainforest region for many years.
 “Ese Eja” literally means people.
 There are three Ese Eja native communities around the Tambopata National Reserve: Infierno (about 200 families), Palma Real (about 50 families), and Sonene (about 20 families).
 Rainforest Expeditions has collaborated with the Ese Eja community in Infierno for over two decades, working on nature and heritage preservation projects together, and jointly running the Posada Amazonas lodge.

-Tambopata is now one of the principal tourism destinations in Peru but because of its huge size, it is not crowded.
+Tambopata is now one of the principal tourist destinations in Peru but because of its huge size, it is not crowded.
 If you like or love nature then Tambopata is for you.

 More on the Tambopata National Reserve and Puerto Maldonado– including a map.